Uniform-in-time convergence and turnpike properties of linear-quadratic mean field control problems with common noise: Introduction

 \item \textit{Large-population convergence}.
-We prove quantitative convergence results from the social optimization problem to the mean field control problem, both at the level of optimal pairs and value functions, see Theorem \ref{t:convergence_path_social_optimal_MFC} and Proposition \ref{p:convergence_value_social_optimal_MFC}, respectively.
+We prove quantitative convergence results from the social optimization problem to the mean field control problem at the level of both optimal pairs and value functions; see Theorem \ref{t:convergence_path_social_optimal_MFC} and Proposition \ref{p:convergence_value_social_optimal_MFC}, respectively.
+A principal feature of the result in Theorem \ref{t:convergence_path_social_optimal_MFC} is that the convergence estimate is uniform with respect to the time horizon.
 Moreover, we obtain convergence estimates that explicitly capture the joint dependence on the population size and the time horizon in Corollary \ref{c:convergence_both_N_and_T_optimal_pair} and Proposition \ref{p:convergence_value_social_optimal_EMFC}, thereby linking finite-horizon and ergodic regimes. \end{itemize}

 The remainder of the paper is organized as follows: Section \ref{s:problem_setup} presents the problem setup for three control problems.
 Sections \ref{s:social_optimization_problem}, \ref{s:mean_field_control_problem}, and \ref{s:ergodic_MF_control_problem} establish solvability results for the social optimization problem, the finite-horizon mean field control problem, and the ergodic mean field control problem, respectively.
 Section \ref{s:turnpike_property} is devoted to turnpike properties for the finite-horizon mean field control problem.
-In section \ref{s:convergence_of_SO_N}, we establish the convergence results for the social optimization problem and its mean field limit.
+In Section \ref{s:convergence_of_SO_N}, we establish the convergence results for the social optimization problem and its mean field limit.
 Proofs of some results are provided in Appendix \ref{s:appendx}.
 We close this section by introducing some frequently used notation.